Disney+. Hulu. Netflix. Amazon Prime Video. Several video services are out there, trying to compete with each other.

 No word on when the latter plans will come, or how much they will cost.

 The current plan (Shadow Boost) starts at $15/month, or $12/month if you get the yearly subscription.
 They recommend a connection quality of 15Mbps or higher.
-This will definitely save you a lot of money compared to building the machine yourself, at least when it comes to gaming.
-As for other use cases for Shadow, I don’t really see any benefits to running a remote Windows 10 PC that you couldn’t do on a local machine.
+This will definitely save you a lot of money compared to building the machine yourself, and you’ll be able to use it for much more than just gaming.

 When I signed up for the service, they told me it wouldn’t be available until January, so I can’t currently tell you how well it runs.
 Come January though, you bet I’ll have an article on it.